GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setFlag(DistanceJointFlag::Spring, true);
 ~~~~~~~~~~~~~

-### Tolerance {#joints_b_b_c}
+### Tolerance
 To ensure springs have enough time to activate, so they can begin pushing back the object before it actually breaches the valid range, you can specify an additional tolerance parameter.
 This parameter adds a "buffer" on the inner edges of the valid range, at which the spring will activate.

-Use @ref bs::CDistanceJoint::setTolerance "CDistanceJoint::setTolerance()" to set the tolerance.
+Use @bs::CDistanceJoint::setTolerance to set the tolerance.
 This property is only relevant if using the spring.

-### Current value {#joints_b_b_d}
+### Current value
 Sometimes it is useful to find out how much is the joint currently "stretched".
-Call @ref bs::CDistanceJoint::getDistance "CDistanceJoint::getDistance()" to get the current distance between its two bodies.
+Call @bs::CDistanceJoint::getDistance to get the current distance between its two bodies.

-## Spherical joint {#joints_b_c}
+## Spherical joint
 Spherical joint allows for a full range of rotations, while keeping the origins of the two bodies together.
 This allows you to create a ball-and-socket functionality, for example.

 @ref TODO_IMAGE

-Spherical joint is represented with the @ref bs::CSphericalJoint "SphericalJoint" component.
+Spherical joint is represented with the @bs::CSphericalJoint component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject jointSO = SceneObject::create("Joint");
 HSphericalJoint joint = jointSO->addComponent<CSphericalJoint>();
 ~~~~~~~~~~~~~

-### Limits {#joints_b_c_a}
+### Limits
-You can limit the rotation along Y and Z axes by specifying the limit angles in @ref bs::LimitConeRange "LimitConeRange".
+You can limit the rotation along Y and Z axes by specifying the limit angles in @bs::LimitConeRange.
 As the name implies the angles represent the cone in which rotation is valid.

-You apply the limits by calling @ref bs::CSphericalJoint::setLimit "CSphericalJoint::setLimit()", and enabling the limit by calling @ref bs::CSphericalJoint::setFlag "CSphericalJoint::setFlag()" with @ref bs::SphericalJointFlag::Limit "SphericalJointFlag::Limit".
+You apply the limits by calling @bs::CSphericalJoint::setLimit, and enabling the limit by calling @bs::CSphericalJoint::setFlag with @bs::SphericalJointFlag::Limit.

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a 90 degree cone